UBC-STAT/stat-545-guidebook/README.md

 ### Prerequisites

-There are no official pre-requisites for STAT 545A, but most students will have had at least one prior statistics course or comparable experience.
+There are no official pre-requisites for STAT 545, but most students will have had at least one prior statistics course or comparable experience.

+STAT 547 requires STAT 545.

 ### Roots